vuejs/rfcs/README.md

     - Build consensus and integrate feedback in the discussion thread.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.

-3. If the proposal receives non-trivial interest from community members and generally positive feedback, you can prepare a Pull Request:

-    - Fork this repo.

-    - Create your proposal as `active-rfcs/0000-my-feature.md` (where "my-feature" is descriptive. don't assign an RFC number yet).

-    - Submit a pull request.
-Make sure to link to the discussion thread.

-4. Eventually, the [core team] will decide whether the RFC is a candidate for inclusion in Vue.
+3. Eventually, the [core team] will decide whether the RFC is a candidate for inclusion in Vue.

     - An RFC can be modified based upon feedback from the [core team] and community.
 Significant modifications may trigger a new final comment period.